wp-plugins/spots/readme.txt

 == Frequently Asked Questions ==

+= When I edit a spot template I don't see the change =

+Spots has a built in caching system, a popular request when we first launched the plugin.
+This creates a problem when you edit the template files that spots use as we can't detect changes without creating a database query.

+Place the following code in your functions.php to turn off the cache:

+`define( 'SPOTS_CACHE_TIME', 0 );
+`

+*NOTE:* We only recommend doing this for your development environment however if your spots are dynamic or you use a site-wide caching plugin then leave the above definition in.

 = Can I use Spots to replace the clunky old Text Widget? =

 Yes indeed - in fact that was the first inspiration behind creating Spots - we felt the text widget was only suitable for use by people who knew HTML well.
 Spots gives you a visual editor, making this much easier to use.